 Another popular use for solar-powered generators is camping.
 The attraction is that you can take your campsite to the next level with outlets.
 We take them for granted indoors, being able to just plug in whenever we need them, now we can do it in the wild.
 Just make sure not to check your slack messages, perhaps boil yourself a brew instead.

 Here, you’ll likely want to opt for a power station that puts portability first such as River 2 Pro, since you’ll be carrying it around with you.
 However, if you’re going all out, DELTA Pro or Max works here too.

 We wrote a whole article exploring this topic further here.

 Solar generators for RVs & Vanlife

 Did you know vanlife is booming?
 Since the pandemic, people are looking for alternate ways to travel, and some have even taken the move to the road permanently.
 Solar generators and RVs or vans are an ideal match.
 They provide power to your setup, paired with portable solar panels attached to your roof, you’ll have renewable energy on the go.
 Here, your pick depends on your needs.
 Large RVs might warrant a large power station, with small vans only requiring a kilowatt-hour or two for a few small appliances and devices.

 Here’s more detail on the topic with another piece we put together.

 Which solar generator is right for you?

 With all that in mind, you’ll be starting to formulate an idea of what you need.
 Calculate how many watt-hours you require, then weigh up your priorities following that.
-Outlets, solar compatibility, charging methods, and of course, portability.
-To make your decision a little easier, we’ve put together two articles for some further reading, one on the more portable River series, and the other on the DELTA series.
+Outlets, solar compatibility, charging methods, and of course portability.
+To make the choice a little easier, we’ve put together two articles for some further reading, one on the more portable River 2 series, and the other on the DELTA series.